KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-api/faucet.md

 ## Introduction

-The Faucet Custom Consensus (CC) module enables anyone to fund an on-chain faucet on any chain where contracts are [enabled.](../installations/asset-chain-parameters.html#summary-of-ac-cc) An asset chain may have only one on-chain `faucet`.
+The Faucet Fluidity module enables anyone to fund an on-chain faucet on any chain where modules are [enabled.](../installations/asset-chain-parameters.html#summary-of-ac-cc) A Smart Chain may have only one on-chain `faucet`.

-To receive funds from a `faucet`, the [faucetget](../customconsensus/faucet.html#faucetget) method can be executed by anyone on the asset chain, as long as their public address satisfies a few constraints.
+To receive funds from a `faucet`, the [faucetget](../customconsensus/faucet.html#faucetget) method can be executed by anyone on the Smart Chain, as long as their public address satisfies a few constraints.
 Their daemon's pubkey (corresponding to the address) must have no history of funds or transactions, and an address can claim faucet funds only once on a chain.
 The call also requires the node to perform a small PoW calculation; this deters leeching.

 When `faucetget` is executed, the on-chain `faucet` sends 0.1 coins to the address that corresponds to the node's pubkey.
 This requires about 30 seconds of CPU time.